English Faculty

 phillipsn2@douglascollege.ca

 My primary research area is late medieval book culture and Middle English literature, particularly William Langland's poem Piers Plowman, Chaucer, and the fifteenth-century political adaptations of John Lydgate's poetry.
 However, I am also very interested in "medievalisms" – how later readers, including modern ones, understand, re-imagine, and use the medieval period.
 In my teaching, I enjoy using our understanding or interpretation of the past to illuminate our experience of the present.
-My most recent projects (a conference paper in 2017, a book published in 2019, and an edited collection to be published in 2021) have involved beer history and medievalism in the modern craft beer industry.
-My hobby of homebrewing helps my research!
+This interest in medievalism led me to study the history of beer brewing and the use of medieval images in modern beer marketing.
+I have now written and co-edited two academic books on craft beer marketing and medieval beer history, and my newest book (for a public audience) is about the history of craft beer in Vancouver.

-Before coming to Douglas, I taught various introductory and upper-level courses at SFU and UBC and I completed a two-year postdoctoral research fellowship at the University of Toronto's Centre for Medieval Studies.
-I am also involved in the Piers Plowman Electronic Archive as the editor of the electronic edition of one Piers Plowman manuscript and I'm an Honorary Affiliate Instructor at UBC.
+Before coming to Douglas in 2015, I taught various introductory and upper-level courses at SFU and UBC and I completed a two-year postdoctoral research fellowship at the University of Toronto's Centre for Medieval Studies.
+I'm an Honorary Affiliate Instructor at UBC and a regular writer for the BC Ale Trail Blog and The Growler craft beer magazine.
+I am also a provisional judge under the Beer Judge Certification Program and I've passed the first level of the Cicerone program (it's like a beer sommelier!).

 Eve Preus